Sunshine Skies

 In early 1930, Eastern Air Transport and Monroe, Louisiana-based Delta Air Service discussed plans for Eastern to bid on a mail contract between Atlanta and Fort Worth and subcontract it to Delta.
 Delta already flew between Fort Worth and Birmingham and could easily extend the route to Atlanta where flights would connect to Eastern's lucrative New York - Atlanta - Miami runs.
 Assuming the mail contract award was imminent, Delta began service to Atlanta tentatively on June 11, 1930 and officially on June 18, 1930 (despite the June 17 date on the timetable below).
 Timetable source: Delta Flight Museum Online Collections.

 This advertisement appeared in the June 28, 1930 Atlanta Constitution.
-The one-way 10 hour and 15 minute flights between Atlanta and Fort Worth cost $58.44, approximately $1060 in 2023.
-The round trip would cost about $1,890 today.
+The one-way 10 hour and 15 minute flights between Atlanta and Fort Worth cost $58.44, approximately $1100 in today's dollars.

 The mail contract was ultimately awarded to American Airways, which already operated routes in the west, allowing the airline to offer transcontinental service between Atlanta and Los Angeles.
 Flights began on October 15, 1930, carrying mail and passengers.
 Unable to compete without the mail subsidy, Delta discontinued service along its sole route, sold its airliners, and returned to the crop-dusting business.
 Timetable image from the collection of Björn Larsson.